grantcurell/grantcurell.github.io/docs/PowerScale - Configure with Kubernetes/README.md

 16:17:41.895024 IP k8s-agent1.lan > 10.42.0.0: ICMP host 10.42.1.32 unreachable - admin prohibited filter, length 68
 16:17:42.727005 IP 10.42.0.0.54136 > 10.42.1.32.tungsten-https: Flags [S], seq 1383176303, win 64860, options [mss 1410,sackOK
 ```

+The moral of the story is that if you see that, there's probably a firewall port you've missed.

+Why isn't that built into the installer so you aren't manually looking up and opening more than a dozen ports I hear you asking?
+Great question.